foxdonut/meiosis/docs/lessons/routing.md

 ```

 Each component can use `routing` to get information about its route segment and the route segment of
-its child, as well as to get a parent, sibling, or child route.
+its child, as well as to get a parent, sibling, same, or child route.

 On the Tea page, we display the list of teas.
 If the user clicks on an item in the list, we also
 display the description of that item.
 Thus the `routing` for the Tea page either has a